rachelponce/ChompSci/Sprint4.md

 3.	**func Verification()**
 This function verifies whether there is still a connection between the backend and the database using Gorm to verify whether the user logging in is a valid user.
 The input is the user’s UF email and password and the output is a boolean.
 What determines whether this boolean is true or false is if the username and the password input exist and belong to the same user.
 If so, then the user has been found in the database, therefore enabling them to access and use the functionality granted to valid users of the application.
 If not, then this indicates that the following user is not a valid user or has input the wrong login credentials.

+4.	**func First()**
+This function is used to retrieve the first name component of a registered user of ChompSci.
+The input is the user’s UF email, and the output is a string of the component returned from the database.
+Since the user has already been verified to exist within the database by signing in, this function will locate the first user in the database with the input email and get their first name.
+Before it retrieves the component, however, it verifies the connection between the back end and the database using Gorm.

+5.	**func Last()**
+This function is used to retrieve the last name component of a registered user of ChompSci.
+The input is the user’s UF email, and the output is a string of the component returned from the database.
+Since the user has already been verified to exist within the database by signing in, this function will locate the first user in the database with the input email and get their last name.
+Before it retrieves the component, however, it verifies the connection between the back end and the database using Gorm.

+6.	**func Email()**
+This function is used to retrieve the email component of a registered user of ChompSci.
+The input is the user’s UF email, and the output is a string of the component returned from the database.
+Since the user has already been verified to exist within the database by signing in, this function will simply return the same email that was input but by still checking if it matches with the one found in the database.
+Before it retrieves the component, however, it verifies the connection between the back end and the database using Gorm.

+7.	**func UserType()**
+This function is used to retrieve the user type component of a registered user of ChompSci.
+The input is the user’s UF email, and the output is a string of the component returned from the database.
+Since the user has already been verified to exist within the database by signing in, this function will locate the first user in the database with the input email and get their user type.
+Before it retrieves the component, however, it verifies the connection between the back end and the database using Gorm.